OPENDAP/olfs/json-ld.md

 User-agent: *
 Disallow: /private
 ```
-However it is possible to explicitly specify one (or more) site map files
+However, it is possible to explicitly specify one (or more) site map files
 in the robots.txt file like this:
 ```
 sitemap: http://test.opendap.org:8080/opendap/siteMap/smap_0.txt
 sitemap: http://test.opendap.org:8080/opendap/siteMap/smap_1.txt
 ```
-Hyrax will dynamically generate both the sitemap files and, if you wish, the
+Hyrax will generate both the sitemap files and, if you wish, the
-`robots.txt` file dynamically.
+`robots.txt` file, dynamically.

 ### Site Maps